 Although the difference between the Highlands and the Lowlands sometimes seems more cultural than actual, Scotland is divided by a real geological division, the Highland Boundary Fault, that runs from Arran and Helensburgh, just west of Glasgow to Stonehaven, just south of Aberdeen on the east coast.
 The cities of Glasgow and Edinburgh and the parts of southern Scotland, known as the Borders, are in the Lowlands.
 Visitors come here for Scotland's major museums and festivals, its historic castles in Edinburgh and Stirling, for salmon fishing on the Tweed, golfing in St Andrews, and outdoor activities in Perthshire.

 The weather across this region, coast to coast, is broadly similar with generally cloudy skies from October through May, windy and cold winters, and very little chance of snow or freezing temperatures.
 The windchill factor in the very hilly cities of the Lowlands makes winters seem much more bitterly cold than the mercury would suggest.
 The most significant difference is an east/west divide, with Glasgow and the west of this area having about twice as much rain as Edinburgh and the east.
 But this is mostly a matter of degree.
-In Glasgow, the U.K.'s rainiest city, average monthly rainfall during the wettest months—between September and January—is about 4.1 inches, and the daily chance of rain hovers around 50 percent.
+In Glasgow, one of the U.K.'s rainiest cities, average monthly rainfall during the wettest months—between September and January—is about 21 inches, and the daily chance of rain hovers around 50 percent.
 In Edinburgh, on the dryer east coast, the rainiest months are November through January, with the daily probability of precipitation a bit less than 40 percent.
-Average winter temperatures range from 34 to 43 degrees F, and average summer temperatures at the end of July/beginning of August range from 52 to 66 degrees F. The hours of daylight change dramatically with the seasons.
+Average winter temperatures range from 34 to 45 degrees F, and average summer temperatures at the end of July/beginning of August range from 52 to 66 degrees F. The hours of daylight change dramatically with the seasons.
 In mid-winter, there are seven hours of daylight, while in mid-summer, the day lasts more than 17 and a half hours.

 The Highlands and Islands